-Always focus on the quality of your communication with your audience over the quantity.
-This will foster trust and build lasting relationships with your audience.
+Stay focused on the quality of your communication with your audience, not the quantity.
+This will foster trust and help build lasting relationships with your audience.

 Have a clear unsubscribe link

-Always respect the choice of your user regarding whether they want to continue receiving emails from you or not.
-Always remember, it’s better to let a user go than to annoy them to a point where they mark your email as Spam since that would adversely impact your reputation as a sender and influence the performance of your campaigns for your other users as well.
+Respect the choice of your user regarding whether they want to continue receiving emails from you or not.
+It’s better to let a user go than to annoy them to a point where they mark your email as spam since that adversely impacts your sender reputation and deliverability.

-Note: To learn more about how to get the most out of your email program, check out our post on email sending best practices.
+Note: To learn more about maximizing results for your email program, check out our post on email sending best practices.

-Gmail defines the Primary tab as a place where they keep emails from people the user knows.
-The two key words in this definition are “people”, and “know”.
-Needless to say, if you want your email to land in the Primary folder, you need to make it look like it has been sent by a person, and that the recipient knows the sender.
+The tips above will help you maximize your results if your message ends up in the Promotions tab.
+But you can also take steps to get your email in the Primary tab instead.
+Gmail defines the Primary tab as a place where users keep emails from people they know.
+The two key words in this definition are “people” and “know.”
+If you want your email to land in the Primary tab, you need to make it look like it has been sent by a person, and that the recipient knows the sender.
 Here are a few ways you can achieve this.

-Most emails that land in the Primary tab are sent from real people (mostly your friends) and are not likely to be using some fancy HTML designs.
-Instead, they are largely text-based with basic formatting and a few links and images.
-This is the high-level benchmark that Gmail uses when evaluating whether an incoming email qualified for the Primary tab or not.
-So, if you wish to land your email in the Primary folder, the first step is to strip down all the fancy designs and stick to the basic content delivered in the simplest manner possible.
+Most emails that land in the Primary tab is sent from real people (like friends and co-workers) and probably don’t include fancy HTML.
+Instead, they are largely text-based with basic formatting and perhaps a few links and an image.
+This is the high-level benchmark that Gmail uses when evaluating whether an incoming email qualifies for the Primary tab or not.
+To get your email in the Primary tab, to strip out all the fancy designs and stick to the basic content delivered in the simplest manner possible.

 Use real names and email addresses

-Outrightly promotional emails like firstname.lastname@example.org can very easily be classified as Promotional content and will be placed under the Promotions tab.
-Instead, using real sender names like John Doe email@example.com> suggests that the sender might be a real person and the content might be non-promotional.
+Blatantly promotional email addresses like firstname.lastname@example.org are easily classified as Promotional and will be placed in the Promotions tab.
+Using real sender names instead, like John Doe email@example.com, suggests the sender might be a real person and the content might not be promotional.

-An integral part of promotional emails are images included in the header, body, and footer of the email.
-As a result, emails with a lot of images typically get classified as Promotional emails.
-Reducing the images increases your chances of landing in the Primary tab.
+Images are an integral part of promotional emails, showing up in the header, body, and footer.
+As a result, emails with a lot of images typically get classified as Promotional.
+Reducing the number of images increases your chances of landing in the Primary tab.

-Like images, links too are an integral part of any Promotional email and are an important factor for Gmail when deciding whether an incoming email is genuinely a conversation with a real person or just more Promotional content.
-When trying to place your email in the Primary tab, try to use only the links most critical to your campaign.
+Like images, links are an integral part of a Promotional email and are a determining factor when deciding whether an incoming email is promotional.
+When trying to get your emails in the Primary tab, use only the links most critical to your campaign.

 Another important set of factors is whether the sender is acknowledged by the recipient as a legitimate sender and whether the sending domain is verified to be genuine.
-Emails sent by unverified domains are highly likely to land directly in the Spam folder.
-Emails sent from addresses that are not in the recipient’s address book are less likely to be placed under the Primary tab.
-To avoid this, get your SPF, DMARC, DKIM authentications in order.
-Most good email marketing platforms follow this as a standard practice when you sign up with them.
-Also, encourage your subscribers to add your email to their address book.
+Emails sent by unverified domains are likely to land directly in the spam folder.
+In addition, emails sent from addresses that are not in the recipient’s address book are less likely to be placed under the Primary tab.
+To avoid either of these scenarios, get your SPF, DMARC and DKIM authentications in order.
+Most good email marketing platforms do this as standard practice when you sign up with them.
+Also, encourage your subscribers to add your email address to their address book.

-In short, Gmail uses some of industry’s most sophisticated AI and Machine Learning technologies to decide what email belongs in which folder.
-These algorithms decide on folder selection based on a combination of Gateway and Delivery Agent information.
-On the Gateway side, it looks at the sender’s global reputation, list quality, engagement, etc., and on the Delivery Agent (Inbox) end it measures things like subscriber’s relative engagement before deciding where to place an email.
-Therefore, marketers need to keep the various factors listed above in mind and design their email programs accordingly to ensure desired results.
+Gmail uses sophisticated AI and Machine Learning technologies to decide which email belongs in which tab.
+These algorithms decide on tab selection based on a combination of Gateway and Delivery Agent information.
+On the Gateway side, they look at the sender’s global reputation, list quality, engagement, etc., and on the Delivery Agent (Inbox) end, they measure factors like engagement before deciding where to place an email.
+Therefore, marketers need to keep the various factors listed above in mind and design their email programs accordingly.

 Image Source: Return Path Blog.